sanchit97/sanchit97.github.io/_pages/about.md

 *May 2021*: Started PhD at UVA CS.

-*May 2021*: Graduated MS in CS from UVA CS.

 Research Areas
 ======
 I am broadly interested in interpretability and robustness of Machine Learning models.
-I explore all 3 vericals of explainability - feature based, instance based and prototype based.
+I explore all 3 vericals of explainability - local, instance and global.

 Previously, I have been involved around biometric research in facial recognition on human-like faces at [IAB Lab](http://iab-rubric.org/).